tsnaomi/finnsyll/README.md

 ## FinnSyll

-FinnSyll is a Python library that provides a Finnish syllabifier and compound segmenter.
+FinnSyll is a Python library that syllabifies words according to Finnish syllabification principles.
+It is also equipped with a Finnish compound splitter.
 More details/docs to come.

 ### Installation